johanneskastl/teleport_with_vagrant_libvirt/README.md

 ## Cleaning up

-When tearing down the machines, the files for the self-signed SSL CA are not being deleted automatically.
-You can remove them, if you do no longer need them, by using `rm -r ansible/Teleport_demo_CA/`.
+The VMs can be torn down after playing around using `vagrant destroy`.
+This will also remove the files for the demo CA in `ansible/Teleport_demo_CA/`.

 ## License